memor24/memor24/README.md

 # Hi, I'm Mehdi 👋

-Passionate DevOps engineer, who is also interested in [CS topics](https://roadmap.sh/computer-science)
+Passionate DevOps engineer, who is also interested in CS topics.

 ## 🛠 Skills